 - 1 tablespoon horseradish

-- Place corned beef into instant pot, add seasoning packet, and liquid.
+- Place the corned beef into the instant pot.

-- If desired make the horseradish cream sauce by combining the 1 cup sour cream and 1 tablespoon of horseradish by stirring together.
+- If desired, make the horseradish cream sauce by combining the sour cream and horseradish.